APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 					- They chose to be deliberately indifferent to the lack of police presence and backup that would be available to them

-- It was incumbent on the university to notify students of the laws they were breaking, and that they would be facing arrest
+- It was incumbent on the university to notify students that they would be facing arrest

 	- There was no clear message that continuing to camp on university grounds would result in arrest